 Describe the funding source and duration of all current and pending support for all personnel who have included a biographical sketch with the application.
 For each award, provide the title, a 2-line summary of the goal of the project, and, if relevant, a statement of overlap with the current application.
 At a minimum, current and pending support of the PI and, if applicable, the Co-PI must be provided.
+Refer to the sample current and pending support document located in Current Funding Opportunities for Academic Research in CARS.

 8.2.13.
-Institutional/Collaborator Support and/or Other Certification (4 pages)

-Applicants may provide letters of institutional support, collaborator support, and/or other certification documentation relevant to the proposed project.
+Institutional/Collaborator Support and/or Other Certification (4 pages) Applicants may provide letters of institutional support, collaborator support, and/or other certification documentation relevant to the proposed project.
 A maximum of 4 pages may be provided.